Tonya Cardoza

-Tonya Maria Cardoza (born April 2, 1968) is an NCAA women's basketball coach and the former head coach of the Temple University women's basketball team.
-She previously played basketball for the University of Virginia 1988–1991, and worked as an assistant coach at the University of Connecticut for fourteen seasons before joining the Temple coaching staff in 2008.
+Tonya Maria Cardoza (born April 2, 1968) is currently an assistant coach for the University of Connecticut's women's basketball team and the former head coach of the Temple University women's basketball team.
+She previously played basketball for the University of Virginia 1988–1991, and prior to being the head coach at Temple, worked as an assistant coach at the University of Connecticut for fourteen seasons.

 Early years

 Cardoza grew up in Roxbury, Massachusetts, near Boston, where she played high school basketball at Boston English High, where she earned all-state player honors.

 Virginia

 Cardoza played for the Virginia Cavaliers between 1987 and 1991.
 She graduated in 1991 with a degree in anthropology.
 The team won the Atlantic Coast Conference regular season in 1987, 1988 and 1991.
 She was named captain her senior year, led the team in scoring with 15.5 points per games, and helped the team reach the 1991 NCAA Women's Division I Basketball Tournament Final Four, where they beat the Connecticut Huskies in the semifinal, then lost in overtime in the championship game.
 Cardoza was named to the Final Four All-Tournament team along with teammate Dawn Staley.